 If your aquarium suffers from severe nitrate buildup and water changes not coming as enough, you can use special filters that absorb nitrate.
 There are anaerobic denitrifying biofilters available in the market, and they will reduce the dissolved nitrate level in the water.

-Having live plants in the aquarium is an exciting idea, not only for denitrification but also for beautifying your aquarium gorgeously.
-There are many plants available, beneficial for nitrate control.
+Having live plants in the aquarium is an exciting idea.
+They not only denitrify but also beautify your aquarium gorgeously.
+There are many plants available beneficial for nitrate control.

-Mangrove plants are popular among aquarists, which are valid both for freshwater and saltwater aquariums.
-But plants can only use a limited amount of wastes, and dead plant matters can also be a nitrate source.
+Mangrove plants are popular among aquarists, which are suitable both for freshwater and saltwater aquariums.
+But plants can only use a limited amount of wastes, and dead plant matter can also be a nitrate source.

 The best practice is to replace the filter media weekly, but if it becomes a bit tough for you, set 10 days frequency, but not more than that.

 Healthy and energetic fish are comfortable to keep avoiding associated complicity.
-They are susceptible to preventing disease and brisk.
-Every fishkeeper loves to see your aquatic mates are happy and joyful!
+They are potent in preventing diseases.
+Every fishkeeper loves to see your aquatic mates are happy, brisk, and joyful!